bbqkees/ems-esp-domoticz-plugin/README.md

 To communicate with Domoticz you need this plugin that will listen to the topics the Gateway publishes and listens to.<br>
 The plugin will translate the Home Assistant format to Domoticz format.<br>

+## Compatibility
+The plugin works with all versions of EMS-ESP.
+So the old versions with the Telnet interface are supported but also the new versions with the web interface (1.9.0).

+# Installation and configuration

 ## Check if you have a MQTT broker/server
 The Gateway communicates via MQTT.
 For this you need a MQTT broker installed on your machine.
 Usually this is [Mosquitto](http://mosquitto.org/).<br>
 You can check if your machine has it installed by typing f.i. `mosquitto_pub` in a terminal.<br>